Authored by Melissa Haddad on September 01 2019

 It is vital to ensure your website it maintained, secure and up to date as it’s an important piece of your marketing strategy.
 It’s not the only piece, however, so your time should not be spent “playing” around with it endlessly.
 These updates would be better suited for your website developer or Virtual Assistant to complete for you.

 We have a team of professionals who specialize in the development and updating of WordPress websites as well as other website platforms.
-To hear more about how we can help, please contact us for your free Discovery Call today and we will set you up to hit the ground running for the new year.
+To hear more about how we can help, please contact us for a Discovery Call and we will set you up to hit the ground running for the new year.